brothertoad/notes/media.md

 - Neil Young - Come On Baby Let's Go Downtown
 - The Ventures - Hawaii Five-O theme
 - Kelsea Ballerini - Love Me Like You Mean It
-- The Cure - Friday I'm In Love and Pictures Of You and Just Like Heaven, perhaps more
+- The Cure - Pictures Of You and Just Like Heaven, perhaps more
-- Smash Mouth - I'm A Believer
 - Siouxsie And The Banshees - Dear Prudence
 - Ingrid Michaelson - Girls Chase Boys
 - KT Tunstall - Suddenly I See and Black Horse And The Cherry Tree